Florida Approved

 Check out our Florida License Guide for more detailed information.

-Can I take the DHSMV Permit Exam without taking the TLSAE course?
+Can I take the Permit Exam without taking the TLSAE course?

-Yes, if you have already taken the TLSAE (Drug & Alcohol) course somewhere else, you can choose to register for only the Class E Written Knowledge Exam (also known as the DMV Written Test for your permit).
+Yes, if you have already taken the TLSAE (Drug & Alcohol) course somewhere else, you can choose to register for only the Class E Written Knowledge Exam (the official written test for your permit).

 However, the TLSAE course and the Class E Knowledge Exam are required to get your Learner's License.